-Read files in path_list config files and return option valus as regular dictonary.
+Read files in path_list config files and return option values from section section as regular dictonary.

-We only accept values for which a default exists in OPTIONS_DEFAULTS.
+We only accept values for which a default exists in defaults_dict.
+If defaults_dict is None we use OPTIONS_DEFAULTS.

-Values are interpolated to have same value type as same-named values from OPTIONS_DEFAULTS if they are integers or boolean.
+Values are interpolated to have same value type as same-named values from defaults_dict if they are integers or boolean.